-Fallout after report that George H.W.
-Bush will vote for Clinton
+Sources: Bush 41 says he will vote for Clinton

 Story highlights

-- The Bush family is not disputing her characterization of their conversation

-(CNN)Kathleen Hartington Kennedy Townsend is under fire from colleagues on the bipartisan Points of Light Foundation after she revealed on Facebook that former President George H.W.
-Bush will vote for Hillary Clinton.
+The former Republican president's decision to vote for a Democratic nominee is a stunning political move -- one that comes just 49 days from the election, and less than a week before Clinton and Donald Trump square off in their first debate.

+News of his support for Clinton came first on Facebook from a member of another prominent political family: the Kennedys.

-Townsend, Robert F. Kennedy's daughter and the former Maryland lieutenant governor, met with Bush at the family compound in Kennebunkport, Maine, during a board meeting for the Points of Light Foundation.
-She later posted a photo of herself with George H.W.
+Kathleen Hartington Kennedy Townsend, Robert F. Kennedy's daughter and the former Maryland lieutenant governor, posted a photo of herself with George H.W.
 Bush, along with the caption: "The President told me he's voting for Hillary!!"

 "The vote President Bush will cast as a private citizen in some 50 days will be just that: a private vote cast in some 50 days.
 He is not commenting on the presidential race in the interim," Bush spokesman Jim McGrath said in a statement.

-But sources with knowledge of the conversation told CNN they were surprised and disappointed that she had publicly shared a private conversation with the former president.
+But sources with knowledge of the conversation told CNN they were surprised and disappointed that Kennedy Townsend had publicly shared a private conversation with the former president.

 Kennedy Townsend declined to comment through a spokesman at the Rock Creek Group, where she works as managing director.
 She later took down the Facebook post.
 A representative for Trump did not immediately respond to a request for comment.

-Note: This story has been updated with additional detail.